 “IT analysts estimate that the cost to replace business logic is about fi ve times that of reuse, and that’s not counting the risks involved in wholesale replacement.
 Ideally, businesses would never have to rewrite most core business logic; debits must equal credits—they always have, and they always will.
 New software may increase the risk of system failures and security breaches.” – Wikipedia

 Many companies relearned this fact about computer systems.
 Many of the cost overruns of ERP systems were related to replacing business logic.

 Considering the SAP Best Practices Claims in Light of Their Actual Software R&D

 There is nothing new in SAP BW either.
-SAP is one of the few vendors that partner with smaller software companies so they can specifically both co-opt their technology and build their products from it.
+SAP is one of the few vendors that partner with smaller software companies to co-opt their technology and build their products from it specifically.
 So SAP has copied its functionality from everywhere.

 However, I don’t think that is what SAP means when they refer to best practices.

 Evidence That SAP Software Is Not Based on Best Practices